Rohanreddy-web/netflixclone/README.md

-#This is a netflix clone
+This is a netflix clone
-its under process